Ant2210/project2/README.md

 ### Features

 -   Fully responsive across all screen sizes.
--   Intuitive and easy to navigate either using the various buttons throughout the page.
+-   Intuitive and easy to navigate using the various buttons throughout the page.
 -   A "How To Play" section detailing the purpose of the quiz as well as how to play.
 -   A Leader Board which saves the users score to the local storage allowing them to keep track of their high scores.
 -   A Heads Up Display which shows the user which question they are on and how many they have left as well as their current score.